 Three main methods are used to design air duct systems:

 - Equal friction method

-The equal friction method is the most common by far, given its ease of calculation and reduced time consumption.
-The other two methods are rarely used in the HVAC industry.
+The equal friction method is the most common in the industry by far, since it uses simple calculations that consume less time.
+The other two methods are rarely used in modern HVAC designs.

-- A low friction rate is recommended when electricity is expensive and installed ductwork is affordable.
+- A low friction rate consumes less fan power, but it requires larger ducts.
+This design approach is recommended when electricity is expensive and ductwork is affordable.

 How Are Friction Losses Classified?

-For design purposes, losses are classified by their source: those caused by the ducts themselves, and those caused by fittings.
+When designing air ducts, friction losses are classified by source - losses caused by the ducts themselves, and losses caused by fittings.

 - Fitting losses account for the highest fraction of total losses.
-They occur as air moves through filters, offsets, elbows, dampers, coils, and other fittings and accessories.
-ASHRAE provides fitting loss coefficients to simplify their selection - using the right fittings in the right locations can lead to significant cost reductions and energy savings.
+They happen when air moves through filters, offsets, elbows, dampers, coils, and other fittings and accessories.
+Using the right fittings in the right locations can lead to significant cost reductions and energy savings.
+ASHRAE provides fitting loss coefficients to simplify their selection.

-Once all the duct losses have been accounted for, HVAC designers can easily select a fan that will provide the required static pressure and airflow.
+When all the losses have been accounted for, HVAC engineers can select a fan that will deliver the required airflow and pressure.

 HVAC design is very important in building projects, since it has an impact on operation costs and maintenance expenses in the long run.
 HVAC also represents the highest energy expense for most residential and commercial buildings, and smart design decisions can reduce power and gas bills.
 To achieve higher performance, a ventilation system can be equipped with occupancy sensors, and variable-frequency drives (VFD) for fan speed control.